Federal Funding’s Cut. The Need Isn't. Please Help Bridge the Gap!

 - Programs for children and adults with disabilities

-- Early Education for pre-K - Grade 2
+- Early Education for Pre-K-1st Grade

 - Outreach to children in long-term hospital stays

+We serve six counties in New Jersey, all of New York City, and its surrounding counties.
 For those who have been with us throughout our extraordinary journey, thank you for your continued support.
 If you’re new to our cause, welcome to a community that uses art as a catalyst for change.

 Arts Horizons is a federally tax-exempt charitable 501(c)(3) and this gift is tax-deductible to the extent allowed by law.